 PSM 430.
-Legal Issues in Public Safety Management
+Legal Issues in Public Service Management

-The course addresses the role of Constitutional law in Public Safety.
+The course addresses the role of Constitutional law in Public Service.
 Some topics include police use of force, executive branch authority, legislative authority, and judicial review.
 In addition, the course will provide an overview of civil laws related to crime, misconduct, and terrorism.
-This entails tort laws, sexual harassment, workplace violence, terrorism cases and statutes along with related indicators and best practice methods to reduce the incidence and liability exposures related to such.
+This entails tort laws, sexual harassment, workplace violence, terrorism cases and statutes along with related indicators and best practice methods to reduce the incidence and liability exposures related to such. (formerly Legal Issues in Public Safety Management)

 Prerequisite: PSM 333, PSM 353, PSM 407, PSM 420, PSM 425

 PSM 435.
-Contemporary Issues in Public Safety
+Contemporary Issues in Public Service

-This course will expose students to contemporary issues in public safety using contemporary situations, materials, and texts.
-Students will apply and critically examine the theories, methods and behaviors discussed during the core curriculum.

-Prerequisite: PSM 333, PSM 353, PSM 407, PSM 420, PSM 425, PSM 430
+This course will expose students to contemporary issues in public service using contemporary situations, materials, and texts.
+Students will apply and critically examine the theories, methods and behaviors discussed during the core curriculum. (formerly Contemporary Issues in Public Safety) Prerequisite: PSM 333, PSM 353, PSM 407, PSM 420, PSM 425, PSM 430

 PSM 455.
-Professional Development: Strategy and Policy in Public Safety Management 3 hours
+Professional Development: Strategy and Policy in Public Service Management 3 hour

 This course is designed to apply knowledge, skills, and abilities developed in the core curriculum.
-Utilizing a case study approach, students will apply critical thinking techniques, problem solving and decision-making methods, and leadership strategies to respond to problems and issues in public safety settings.
+Utilizing a case study approach, students will apply critical thinking techniques, problem solving and decision-making methods, and leadership strategies to respond to problems and issues in public service settings. (formerly Professional Development: Strategy and Policy in Public Safety Management)